So, you’ve decided to upgrade your game by getting a faster monitor?

 Alternatives

-Keep in mind that you can get the Dell AW3423DW for basically half the price.
-It has a 34″ 3440×1440 175Hz panel, but uses QD-OLED technology for significantly better HDR image quality and smoother performance.
+Keep in mind that you can get the MSI MPG 341CQPX for as low as $720.
+It has a 34″ 3440×1440 240Hz panel, but uses QD-OLED technology for significantly better HDR image quality and smoother performance.

 Samsung offers a 32″ 4K 240Hz curved gaming monitor with a 1096-zone mini LED FALD backlight, the Neo G8.
 However, it has noticeable scanline issues.